 As population genomics continues to expand access to genetic testing, the goal is to reach individuals and communities representative of the diversity of the nation.
 In turn, services will need to be more inclusive and equitable.

 Increasing the diversity of the profession, which is currently 95 percent female and 92 percent Caucasian, will be a vital component.
 According to Ryan, “If we ever hope to be able to address the needs of the communities we are striving to serve in this new era, we’re going to have to take a look in the mirror and work very hard.”

 Last, Ryan emphasized the need for ongoing and continuous research.
 Genetic counselors need to know what people do with their genetic information, what kind of decisions they make, and what kind of factors go into those decisions.
 This means researching the outcomes of large population initiatives.
 Access barriers need to be documented and then researched in order to find ways that new models and initiatives can impact those outcomes.
 She explained,

 This is a new kind of target audience.
-We need to understand how we can best support people once they’ve gotten their genetic information, so that they can take action on it and make it meaningful for them and for their family.
+We need to understand how we can best support people once they’ve gotten their genetic information so that they can take action on it and make it meaningful for them and for their families.
 We can’t do that unless we collect and track the data and iterate over time.